Gibbon

 Gibbons (/ˈɡɪbənz/) are apes in the family Hylobatidae (/ˌhaɪləˈbætᵻdiː/).
 The family historically contained one genus, but now is split into four extant genera and 20 species.
-Gibbons live in subtropical and tropical rainforest from eastern Bangladesh to Northeast India to southern China and Indonesia (including the islands of Sumatra, Borneo and Java).
+Gibbons live in subtropical and tropical forests from eastern Bangladesh and Northeast India to Southeast Asia and Indonesia (including the islands of Sumatra, Borneo and Java).

-Also called the lesser apes, gibbons differ from great apes (bonobos, chimpanzees, gorillas, orangutans and humans) in being smaller, exhibiting low sexual dimorphism, and not making nests.
-Like all apes, gibbons are tailless.
+Also called the lesser apes, gibbons differ from the great apes (chimpanzees, gorillas, orangutans and humans) in being smaller, exhibiting low sexual dimorphism, and not making nests.
+Like all of the apes, gibbons are tailless.
 Unlike most of the great apes, gibbons frequently form long-term pair bonds.
 Their primary mode of locomotion, brachiation, involves swinging from branch to branch for distances up to 15 m, at speeds as fast as 55 km/h.
 They can also make leaps up to 8 m, and walk bipedally with their arms raised for balance.
 They are the fastest of all tree-dwelling, nonflying mammals.

 Depending on the species and sex, gibbons' fur coloration varies from dark- to light-brown shades, and any shade between black and white, though a completely "white" gibbon is rare.